genomicsclass/book/pages/confidence_intervals.md

 ## [1] 0.95
 ```

-In this case the 95% confidence interval does include 0 and we observe that the p-value is larger than 0.05 as predicted.
+In this case, the 95% confidence interval does include 0 and we observe that the p-value is larger than 0.05 as predicted.
 If we change this to a 90% confidence interval, then:

 ```r